 I just read a Wikipedia article:

-I double-checked this fact through, which makes me feel pretty sure that it is true.
+I double-checked this fact through <Provide a proper citation and a link to your corraborating evidence>, which makes me feel pretty sure that it is true.

 There's something in this article that I think might not be accurate.
 It says, "<Add a quote from the Wikipedia article that you think is not true here.
 You are not required to use this paragraph, if you don't find any errors.>" I think this statement is not accurate, because of what I found <Provide a proper citation and a link to the source that makes you question the Wikipedia quotation.>, and here it says: <Add a quotation from another source here.>

 What I learned from this article is <Write 3 or 4 sentences saying what knowledge you confirmed, questions you were able to answer, or new ideas you might not have thought about before.>

 We encourage students to break out of these overly-structured "sentence starters" and create your own kinds of response.
 However, we do ask you to keep in mind the following guidelines:

 - At the beginning our your essay, copy and paste the APA citation and the permenant link to the article that you are reviewing.

 - Begin with showing general reaponse to the article, then say why you feel this way.

 - Double check.
 Quote a specific sentence or two from the article that you think is important and say why.
 THEN be sure to do more research and quote from at least one more source that shows that this claim is probably reliable.

 - Do #3 again.
 Find another important sentence or two from the article, quote it and cite it.
 THEN do more research and quote and cite another source that says something similar.

 - If you find something in the Wikipedia article that might not be accurate, quote and cite it, and say why you think it might not be accurate.
 AGAIN, do more research.
 Find a source or two that proves that this part of the article is not correct.
 Quote from these sources and cite them.